Secrets To Getting Everything You Want In Life

 Our positive mentality attracts opportunity, financial gain, success, our favorite belongings, and meaningful relationships (try thinking happy thoughts for 30 days if you don't believe me).

-Negative, critical, narrow-minded thoughts, on the other hand, deflect good karma and attract problematic people, difficult situations, financial difficulties, hurtful relationships, and even poor health (think: a speeding ticket, a new jerkoid boss, unexpected insufficient bank funds, or the smell of strange perfume on your man's shirt).
+Negative, critical, narrow-minded thoughts, on the other hand, deflect good karma and attract problematic people, difficult situations, financial difficulties, hurtful relationships, and even poor health (think: a speeding ticket, a new unkind boss, unexpected insufficient bank funds, or the smell of strange perfume on your partner's shirt).

 In your mind, you're a caring partner, a good friend, and an all-around open-minded person.
 You don't think you're hyper-critical of your sweetheart, ridiculing a girlfriend, or monopolizing every conversation with your slated opinions; in fact, you believe you're a caring partner, a good friend, and an all-around open-minded person.